Appointment of Enduring Guardian

 - unlikely to recover sufficiently from a serious illness that you can live without life sustaining measures.

-For example you could direct your guardian to refuse medical treatment necessary to prolong your life without which you will pass away.
+For example, you may wish to direct your guardian to refuse medical treatment necessary to prolong your life.

-If your health situation is as outlined above you may also wish to give your guardian directions that the following life sustaining measures are not to be provided to you:
+If your health situation is as outlined above you may also wish to direct your guardian that the following life sustaining measures are not to be provided:

 - medical treatment supplanting or maintaining the operation of your vital bodily functions that can not operate independently including: